‘Worst of the worst’ British IS terror suspects moved to US custody

 US officials confirmed this included Elsheikh, a mechanic from White City in west London, and Kotey, from Paddington, also in west London.

-In a subsequent post on Twitter, Mr Trump added: “In case the Kurds or Turkey lose control, the United States has already taken the 2 ISIS militants tied to beheadings in Syria, known as the Beetles (sic), out of that country and into a secure location controlled by the U.S.
+In a subsequent post on Twitter, Mr Trump added: “In case the Kurds or Turkey lose control, the United States has already taken the 2 ISIS militants tied to beheadings in Syria, known as the Beetles (sic), out of that country and into a secure location controlled by the US.

 “They are the worst of the worst!”